rewe-digital/Konversation/readme.md

 #### Setup

-At first you need to download the latest konversation.jar and create in Windows a file called `konversation.cmd` e.g. in `c:\Windows\system32` directory (yep dirty hack sorry) and add the content:
+At first you need to download the latest version of the konversation.jar.
+Then create in Windows a file called `konversation.cmd` e.g. in
+`c:\Windows\system32` directory (yep dirty hack sorry) and add the content:

     java -jar path/to/your/konveration.jar %1 %2 %3 %4 %5 %6 %7 %8 %9